alexiscolin/vue-colcade/README.md

 # 📐 Vue Colcade

+*Lightweight masonry layout*

+---

 A small wrapper for integrating [Colcade](https://github.com/desandro/colcade) to Vuejs.

 Vue.js plugin accessible globally from any component to run multiple colcade grid instances.
-This plugin lets you interact with differents grids throughout differents components.
+Let's interact with differents grids throughout differents components.
+This plugin needs you to use the basic [Colcade configuration usage](https://github.com/desandro/colcade#usage).

 ## Install